 Information about High hedges affecting your property.

-The Council is currently producing a Forest plan and strategic environmental assessment covering all areas in Council ownership and management.
+The Council's Forest plan and strategic environmental assessment covers 36 woodland sites in Council ownership and management.